Greening-Seattle/Prediction/README.md

 order to inform citizens, policymakers, or environmental groups of how traffic throughout the City is projected to change in response to our constantly changing urban landscape.
 Specifically, users will be able to:

-  1. Calculate how traffic flows have in increased over two prior years for a given Census tract region of Seattle
+  1. Calculate how traffic flows have in increased over two prior years for a given region of Seattle, specified by zip code.

-  2. For a specific Census tract region, generate predicted traffic flow in region in a future year
+  2. For a specific zip code, generate predicted traffic flow in region in a future year.

   3. Estimate changes in traffic flow based on % changes in the following features over the next _N_ years:

          i.
 Bike lanes

          ii.
-Pedestrian walkways
+Bike racks

          iii.
-Parking spaces
+Walkways

          iv.
-Light rail addition
+Population

 [Use case graphic](brendanbutler.github.com/Greening-Seattle/Prediction/img/Slide1.jpg)